olsonjeffery/schemers/README.md

 #### Cleanup/completeness

-* Port to a newer version of Rust
 * Work on the actual API:
   * It is quite hideous right now, with `fail!`s all over the place
   * Should replace with `Result`-based API (would definitely ease error-reporting centralization, as well as improving overall grossness)